InnocentOnion/Portfolio_Projects/README.md

 A simple analysis of medical insurance data from the US using basic Python and object oriented programming.

 ## Airbnb Price Analysis
-An analysis of the determinants of price of Airbnb apartments in Berlin, multiple linear regression on cross-sectional data
+An analysis of the determinants of price of Airbnb apartments in Berlin, using multiple linear regression on cross-sectional data